cthulhu-irl/collapse-chess-core/design_document/entities/chess.md

 this class supports 2 main actions for player's prespective:
 *   `move`: move a piece from a point to another point. player must own the piece.
+*   `rank`: rank up the last pawn which made to the top of board, 8th rank/tile/block in Y-axis, to one of four roles: queen, bishop, rook, knight.
 *   `fold`: a player might fold, winner will be the opposite player.

 and also an action that's not about the game: